flycheck/flycheck/doc/contributor/maintaining.rst

   to make sure that the commits were properly squashed and have good commit messages.
 If needed, ask the contributor to improve the commit messages and squash the commits first, by requesting changes with a pull request review.
 * Does the PR pass the integration tests?
-We don't run integration tests automatically, so contributors should make sure to run them on their side.
+Not all checkers have integration tests, and not all tests are run on CI, so contributors should make sure to run them on their side.
 * Should the PR warrant a line in the changelog?
 User-facing changes should be documented in ``CHANGES.rst``.